Land Girls: the History of the Women’s Land Army

-Sceptics did not believe that women would be suited to the hard labour that farm work required.
-But the Land Girls played a critical role in supporting the country’s food production during the First World War.
-The organisation was re-established in the Second World War, and by 1943 its members produced the vast majority of Britain’s wartime food, happily proving their critics wrong.
+In 1917, sceptics didn’t believe that women would suit the hard labour of farming.
+But the Land Girls of the Women’s Land Army played a critical role in sustaining the country’s food production during the First World War, replacing the agricultural labour of enlisted men.

 When was the Women's Land Army formed?